DarthFloopy/AppwriteChatDemo/README.md

    to some or all network ports.
 Check your firewall settings if necessary.
  - To work around a CORS issue, make sure you are accessing the web app on the same host name as the one entered as the `apiEndpoint` in `config.js`.
-   (Specifically, things are broken if Appwrite is running on `localhost` and you try to access the web app on `127.0.0.1`.)
  - If something is still broken, make an issue on this GitHub repo and I'll see if I can fix it.